rust-lang/reference/src/items/associated-items.md

 actual implementation and declarations that declare signatures for definitions.

-It is the declarations that make up the contract of traits and what it available on generic types.
+It is the declarations that make up the contract of traits and what is available on generic types.

 ## Associated functions and methods